elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 print(response.suggest.my_suggestions)
 ```

-If you want to inspect the contents of the `response` objects, just use its `to_dict` method to get access to the raw data for pretty printing.
+If you want to inspect the contents of the `response` objects, use its `to_dict` method to get access to the raw data for pretty printing.

 #### Hits [_hits]

-To access the hits returned by the search, use the `hits` property or just iterate over the `Response` object:
+To access the hits returned by the search, use the `hits` property or iterate over the `Response` object:

 ```python
 response = s.execute()